hsinchen22/LePatrick-Image-Augmentation/README.md

 <br/>

 * [Highlight Extraction]():
-Frames are buffered to form short clips of 15 frames each.
-If the average action probability within the buffer exceeds a confidence threshold (0.4), the clip is marked as a highlight.
-This method efficiently captures high-impact moments while filtering out irrelevant frames.
+Frames are grouped into short clips of 15 frames.
+If the average action probability in the buffer exceeds a confidence threshold, the clip is marked as a highlight, efficiently capturing significant moments.

 <br/>

 ## 📦 Usage - We're not cavemen!
 WE HAVE TECHNOLOGY!

-Here's how to get started:
+To get started:

 ### Prerequisites

-Before you get started with LePatrick Augmentation, make sure you have the following installed:
+Make sure you have the necessary tools installed:

 ### Installation

-Follow these steps to get RunTini up and running:
+Follow the setup instructions to run LePatrick smoothly:

 <br/>

 ## 📝 License - We should take Bikini Bottom, and push it somewhere else!
 Distributed under the Unlicense License.
-See LICENSE.txt for more information.
-This means you're free to use, modify, and distribute LePatrick as you see fit – no strings attached!
+Feel free to use, modify, and share LePatrick without any restrictions.

 <br/>

 ## 📬 Contact - Marty?!
 Janet?!
 Who are you people?!
-Have questions, suggestions, or just want to share your favorite bar crawl story?
-Feel free to reach out!
+For questions, suggestions, or feedback, reach out to:

 <b>Hsin Chen</b><br/>
 Email: <a href="mailto:hsinchen@stanford.edu">hsinchen@stanford.edu</a><br/>